Universidad de los Andes

 Results to Date

-The relational database incorporating all three datasets is now complete, having assembled and validated more than 100,000 unique páramo species occurrence records from Colombia.
-This included an intensive process of identifying duplicates, synonymies and misspellings, and irrelevant infraspecies (subspecies that are not found in páramo habitats), starting with a dataset of more than 13M records of páramo species worldwide.
+The relational database incorporating all three datasets is now complete, having assembled and validated more than 160,000 unique páramo species occurrence records from Colombia, including over 900 genus and 4,400 species.
+Generating these records included an intensive process of identifying duplicates, synonymies and misspellings, and irrelevant infraspecies (subspecies that are not found in páramo habitats), starting with a dataset of more than 13M records of páramo species worldwide.
 The taxonomic dataset now includes all plant species occurring in the páramo, arranged under three different classification systems listed with both synonyms and accepted species names for lichens, vascular and non-vascular plants.
 The geographic component is comprised of a páramo locality gazeteer with more than 3,000 georeferenced localities, the official páramo atlas polygons, and geopolitical and protected area boundaries.
-Progress on the portal continues, and the site is up, but download remains restricted to registered users while the team verifies their ability to publish the data.
-Nevertheless, the success of the Universidad de los Andes team to date allows them to consider expanding this project to include data from other páramo countries, Costa Rica, Venezuela, Perú, Panamá, and Ecuador.
+The portal site is up and running and, after incorporating suggestions from external reviewers of the database, data is downloadable after any search, new map layers of protected areas and internal geopolitical boundaries have been added, and information on data references and validation are automatically included.
+Due to the success of the Universidad de los Andes team, they hope to expand this project to include data from other páramo countries, Costa Rica, Venezuela, Perú, Panamá, and Ecuador.

-The georefrencing process is extremely complex and time-consuming.
+The georefrencing process proved extremely complex and time-consuming.
 Attempting to bring locality information up to current standards of precision is an ongoing challenge to projects modernizing historic data, but one that is critical to the utility of the resource.
-The group has worked extensively to automate processes of data cleaning, increasing the efficiency with which records can be verified and corrected.
-However, this investment in refining the data cleaning systems enables the project to rapidly incorporate a greater number of records, and keep the database up to date as, for instance, new ecosystem delineations for the páramo habitats are released.
-As the team continues to develop the database, they are able to select tools that are more suitable for the project needs.
+The group worked extensively to automate processes of data cleaning, increasing the efficiency with which records can be verified and corrected.
+This investment in refining the data cleaning systems enabled the project to rapidly incorporate a greater number of records, and keep the database up to date as, for instance, new ecosystem delineations for the páramo habitats were released.
+As the team developed the database, they selected the tools most suitable for project needs.
 For instance, using Leaflet has enhanced the speed and functionality of the portal’s mapping tools.

 Project Director Biography